Seaweed & solomon gundy: flotsam significant to the origin of writing and me

 Dead Man's Island was the best place to go junk fishing.
 Grampa Joe attached a giant magnet to the end of a rope and every time we went sailing, my brother and I would walk along the piers jigging for junk.

 We’d land all kind of fabulous things.
-Rusty old nails, bits of wire, coins.
+Old nails, bits of wire, sharp bits, coins.
+Shards of things rusted beyond recognition.
 Sometimes the magnet would get caught on either the pier cables or a priceless treasure chest.
 Not that I'd ever land the latter.
 A treasure chest would be too heavy for a regular-grade junk fishing tackle.
 Everybody knows that.

 * * *

 This province is perched on the edge of a meat-grinder sea that's craggy and churned up on the best of days.
 A good storm scrubs the sky.
 Fishing boats cling to the leeside of wharves, battened down, and we line up for batteries, water, propane.
 Salt water rips up asphalt.
 We scramble eggs on top of the woodstove.
-When the wind whips the shingles off again, candles flickering as wind buffets the house, we sleep in our toques, and know: we are so fortunate.
+When the wind whips the shingles off again, candles flickering as wind buffets the house, we sleep in our toques, and this is when we know the most: we are so fortunate.